sarthakjadhav22/Cyber-Project/README.md

 3. Ensure Flutter is installed on your system.
 If not, follow the official Flutter installation guide: [Flutter Installation](https://flutter.dev/docs/get-started/install)
 4. Set up Firebase project and add your Firebase configuration to the app.
 Refer to the Firebase documentation for detailed instructions: [Firebase Documentation](https://firebase.google.com/docs)
 5. Run the app: `flutter run`

-## Contributing

-We welcome contributions from developers of all skill levels.
-If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.
-Be sure to follow our contribution guidelines and code of conduct.

 ## Contact